dotkernel/dot-data-fixtures/README.md

 ## Usage

-**List fixtures command** - will list all available fixtures printing the namespace, generating the command to run a specific fixture and the last updated at date.
+**List fixtures command** - will list all the available fixtures, by order of execution.
 ````bash
 php bin/doctrine fixtures:list
 ````

 **Execute fixtures command** - this command will execute all or one fixture.
 - To execute all the fixtures run :
 ```bash
 php bin/doctrine fixtures:execute
 ```